LN-Zap/zap-desktop/CONTRIBUTING.md

 <h1 align='center'>Contributing</h1>
+(Even after a recent refactor the code is still a bit sloppy, in a bit of a segwit rush, apologize in advance for any "wtf is this?")

 ## Pull Requests
 The branch to be PR'd against will be master for the time being.
 This may change as the repo and contributors grow.